stockphrase/no-silo/content/resources/open-handbook/chapter-11-mla.md

 Smith, Rod. *American Economic Expansion in the Nineteenth Century*.
 Edited by Andrew Stills, Alfred A. Knopf, 1988.
 History of American Economic Development.
 {{< /mla-ref >}}

-- Occasionally, a press will publish a series of books about a single topic.
+- Occasionally a press will publish a series of books about a single topic.
 If your source is a book in a published series, indicate the name of the series at the conclusion of the citation.

 ---